Marcie10.20-44

 Before I was a coach, I had a 20-year career as a professional organizer.
 Organizing was a great choice for me; it allowed me to fulfill my need for calm, order, and reduced stress.

-When I’m not helping women thrive in this next stage of their life, you’ll find me enjoying off-the-beaten-path travel with my husband and three grown children, walking through street fairs, square foot gardening, and my new favorite outdoor sport, pickleball.
+When I’m not helping women thrive in the next stage of their life, you’ll find me enjoying off-the-beaten-path travel with my husband and three grown children, walking through street fairs, square foot gardening, and my new favorite outdoor sport, pickleball.

 Getting ready for that empty nest can be filled with uncertainty, but it doesn’t have to be.